 Project Advisory Committee, or Steering Committee, for the update throughout the process and provided guidance and direction during the planning process.
+During the plan development, Daufuskie Island Council elections were held, which resulted in some changes in the committee membership.
 Members of the Council subcommittee for the plan update are found in Table 1.